clerycolm/clerycolm/README.md

 ## Hello, I'm Colm Clery 👋

-I'm passionate about problem solving and data-driven decision making.
+I'm passionate about using data, mathematics and cmoputer science to answer interesting questions, build products and drive decision making.
 I am currently working on personal projects and seeking opportunities in London, UK as I am relocating in early 2024.

 <br />